-6.4 Statewide Material Impacts
+7.4 Statewide Material Impacts

 The proposed code change requiring solar thermal pool and spa heating systems, HPPH, or waste heat recovery would increase the use and production of copper and plastic in both residential and nonresidential applications.
-For more information on the Statewide CASE Team's methodology and assumptions used to calculated embodied GHG emissions, see Appendix D. The increases in embodied carbon are modest when compared to the GHG emission reductions due to reduced natural gas use.
+See Appendix D for more details.